envoyproxy/dynamic-modules-examples/README.md

 ### Run Envoy + Rust Dynamic Module Docker Image

-The example Envoy configuration yaml is in `integration/envoy.yaml` which is also used to run the integration tests.
+The example Envoy configuration yaml is in [`integration/envoy.yaml`](integration/envoy.yaml) which is also used to run the integration tests.
 Assuming you built the Docker image with the tag `envoy-with-dynamic-modules:latest`, you can run Envoy with the following command:

 ```
 docker run --network host -v $(pwd):/examples -w /examples/integration envoy-with-dynamic-modules:latest --config-path ./envoy.yaml
 ```

-Then execute, for example, the following command to test the `echo` filter:
+Then execute, for example, the following command to test the passthrough and access log filters:

 ```
 curl localhost:1062/uuid
 ```

-to make sure the (passthrough) filter is working.

 ## Update Envoy Version